DiarmuidHenry/Project-03/README.md

 ### Program Objective

 - Grab the attention of the user with a pleasing initial welcome screen/message.
-- Give instructions explaining the program, and briefly explaining the rules of the game.
+- Give instructions explaining the program, and briefly explain the rules of the game to those less familiar.
-- Get the user to input their given cards in an acceptable form, through the use of clear prompts and error validation.
+- Get the user to input their given cards in an acceptable form, through the use of clear prompts and data validation.
-- Use this data as well as the data from the board itself (see [Data Model](#data-model)) to calculate the shortest possible route.
+- Use this data, as well as the data from the board itself (see [Data Model](#data-model)), to calculate the shortest possible route.
 - Print this route in a clear, visually pleasing manner for the user.
+- Give the user the option to save and later load their route/s.
-- An attractive graphic shown to the user once the program terminates.
+- An attractive graphic is shown to the user once the program terminates.

 ### Key Features

 - A large, eye-catching welcome message/banner and goodbye message/banner.
-- Instructions that fit well in the limiter terminal screen.
+- Instructions that fit well in the limited terminal screen.
 - Explanatory prompts.
 - Use of colours for clarity.
 - Use of animations to show activity on an otherwise inactive screen.